 Low carb tacos are made with crispy, delicious cheddar taco shells.
 They are at least as good as high-carb shells, if not better!

-When we started eating low carb, I was on a mission to find low carb substitutions to all our high-carb favorites.
+When my husband and I started eating low carb, I was on a mission to find low carb substitutions to all our high-carb favorites.

 But tastes evolve, and after years of low carb eating, I don’t miss the old stuff anymore.
 I am very content with a juicy steak!

 Still, once in awhile it’s nice to vary our menu and make something special.
-After some experimentation, I am happy to inform you that there’s no need to give up yummy tacos when you eat low carb!
+After some experimentation, I am happy to inform you that there’s no need to give up yummy tacos when you eat keto or low carb!
+Simply replace the tortilla shell with a crispy cheddar cheese shell.
+The cheesy shell is delicious, making these low carb tacos at least as good as high carb ones.

 - 1 tablespoon chili powder